 People speak of loyalty and security but the reality is if there’s no money then there’s no job!

 I’m afraid that society thinks it’s normal for me pay someone else to babysit so that I can work.

 I’m saddened that we live in a world where being a full-time parent is so under-valued.

 I’ve gone from sitting in high-level meetings to being spoken to like I’m a bit dim…I can only assume it’s because I’m not at work.

 We chose to take a massive cut in income so that I could stay at home with our boys.

-The house we built is worth ‘only’ £110,000…I earnt £32,000 before leaving my job, double my husband’s salary.
+The house we built is worth ‘only’ £110,000…I earnt £32,000 (a high-salary for rural west Wales) before leaving my job, double my husband’s salary.
 A lot of people in our situation would have been re-mortgaging and buying bigger and better.

 We didn’t though.
 We reduced our spending and I ‘gave it all up!’

-If staying at home with kids it what people want to do then it’s often possible.
-There’s a choice involved…a sacrifice.
-I preferred to see it as an opportunity.
-We don’t need the biggest house or a fancy car.
-Second hand toys will save you so much money!
+If staying at home with kids is what people want to do then it’s often possible.
+There’s a choice involved…a ‘sacrifice’.

 I’m afraid of what work does to our health.